freeCodeCamp/freeCodeCamp/guide/english/bootstrap/forms/index.md

 </form>
 ```

-Individual form fields and the associated label should be wrapped in a `<div>` with a class of `form-group`.
-One exception to this is when using checkbox field where `form-check` should be used instead of `form-group`.
+Individual form fields and the associated labels should be wrapped in a `<div>` with a class of `form-group`.
+One exception to this is when using a checkbox field where `form-check` should be used instead of `form-group`.

 The `<input>` tag should be given a class of `form-control`.